iamdanielv/ml/tutorial-mnist.md

 ## Checking Accuracy

-Now we can check the accuracy of our prediction with the following code, note that I have modified it from the tutorial to make it easier to understand what is happening:
+Now we can check the accuracy of our prediction with the following code, note that I have modified it from the tutorial to make it easier to understand what is happening.
+I also added a timer to see how long it takes to check accuracy:

 ```python
 import matplotlib.pyplot as plt